Skip advert

 Read full review

-We did say that Dacia had taken three spots on our list, so here it is for the second time.
-The Sandero has been in the UK for nearly a decade and in that time it has gained a loyal following of owners that want cheap transport without hassle.
-Dacia’s winning formula for value is to offer a big car for the price of a small one – the Sandero is a similar size to the Volkswagen Polo while costing less than a Volkswagen up!.
+Dacia is a brand synonymous with value, and the Sandero is the model that delivers this to the fullest.
+It’s been on sale in the UK for over a decade and in that time it’s gained a loyal following of owners that want cheap transport without hassle.
+Dacia’s winning formula for value is to offer a big car for the price of a small one – the Sandero is a similar size to the Volkswagen Polo while costing less than the old Volkswagen up!.

 MG4 hatchback review